 Prior to joining Fenwick & West, Stephen was a corporate partner with Orrick, Herrington & Sutcliffe LLP, where he became chair of the global Corporate Practice Group after founding the Seattle office in 2000.

-Greg Goodwin is chairman of the Wayne D. Kuni and Joan E. Kuni Foundation, one of Washington State’s largest private foundations.
+Greg Goodwin is chairman of the Kuni Foundation, one of Washington State’s largest private foundations.
 The Kuni Foundation funds advanced research in the diagnosis and treatment of cancer, as well as funding supported living programs for adults with intellectual delays.

 Greg retired in 2016 from his position as Chief Executive Officer of Kuni Automotive, a Vancouver-based network of fifteen automobile dealerships in five states.
 He received his education from the University of California at Santa Cruz, majoring in Political Science.

-Today, Greg is active in the Vancouver/Portland metro area, currently as Board Chair of Friends of the Children National, and previously as Vice Chair of the Community Foundation of Southwest Washington, board member of the Classic Wines Auction, the Randall Children’s Hospital Foundation, and the YMCA of Columbia Willamette.
+Today, Greg is active in the Vancouver/Portland metro area, currently as Immediate Past Chair of Friends of the Children National, and previously as Vice Chair of the Community Foundation of Southwest Washington, board member of the Classic Wines Auction, the Randall Children’s Hospital Foundation, and the YMCA of Columbia Willamette.
+He also serves on the board of PDX Pharmaceuticals, a biomedical research company, based in Portland, Oregon.
 He and his wife, Michele, co-chaired the Great Adventure Auction for Medical Teams International and the capital campaign to build Randall Children’s Hospital.
 They have also worked on the campaign to build Unity Center for Behavioral Health and have served as local fundraising champions for the Friends of the Children expansion campaign in Southwest Washington.

-Greg and Michele Goodwin were named Philanthropists of the Year for 2017 by the Community Foundation of Southwest Washington.
+Greg and Michele Goodwin were named Philanthropists of the Year for 2017 by the Community Foundation of Southwest Washington, and as recipients of the VINI Award for 2019 from the Portland Classic Wines Auction.

 Cynthia Grant spent 18 years in the advertising business.
 She began her career as an advertising executive in New York and was a Vice-President at Ogilvy & Mather.
 Upon moving to Portland Cynthia joined Seattle-based CF2GS as the Managing Partner of the Portland office.
 She and her partners sold CF2GS to an international advertising company in 1996.
 Cynthia and her husband then purchased Golf ScoreCards, Inc., a national business that serves the golf industry, where Cynthia managed the marketing and sales team.
 The company was sold in 2018.